hramos/ReactNativeClass/README.md

 ## Updating `App` to use the Fetch API

 Let's use what we just learned.
-We want to make the network request as soon as our component is displayed on screen.
+We want to make the network request as soon as our component is displayed on the screen.
 The `React.Component` has a lifecycle method, `componentDidMount`, that is called when the component is added to our view.
 Sounds like this is a good place to make our request:

 ```javascript
 componentDidMount() {